 25 April 2018

-What makes a mobile-friendly REST API?
+What makes a REST API mobile-friendly?

 REST allows for considerable variation in terms of end-point design and implementation detail.
 Many design nuances are dependent on the clients that will be consuming the resources.
 APIs that are designed for server-based data integrations tend to look quite different from those that are designed to support mobile applications.